 Descend Into The Paris Catacombs

-To cap off your week in Paris, why not dive into the darker depths of the city?
+To cap off 1 week in Paris, why not dive into the darker depths of the city?
 Quite literally.
 Below the city’s surface lies a seemingly endless catacomb system housing the remains of thousands of long-dead Parisians.
 It’s grim, yes, but a total must-visit.

 A small section is open to tours by the public, and you should visit early after sunset to get the full effect.
 I suggest not wandering from your tour group, though, as it is creepy down there.